 User-defined identifier of the Guest OS type.
 You may use IVirtualBox::getGuestOSType() to obtain an IGuestOSType object representing details about the given Guest OS type.
-All Guest OS types are considered valid, even those which are not known to IVirtualBox::getGuestOSType().

 Note: This value may differ from the value returned by IGuest::OSTypeId if Guest Additions are installed to the guest OS.